About the Youth Outreach Chess Program

 The Youth Outreach program is augmented by the in-house Saturday Beginners Class at the Mechanics' Institute, summer chess camps and many chess tournaments held at our club downtown.

-The current program provides classes in the Mission district to Marshall Elementary School, Buena Vista-Horace Mann K-8 school and 7 Teepees Youth Center; in the Tenderloin to the Tenderloin Elementary School; in Hunter’s Point to Bret Harte Elementary and Malcolm X Elementary Schools; in the Castro to Everett Middle School; in the Portola district to Alta Vista Elementary; in Potrero Hill to Potrero Hill Neighborhood House: in Glen Park to Glen Park Elementary School; in the Merced district to Lowell High School; in North Beach to Yick Wo Elementary and Francisco Middle Schools; in downtown San Francisco to Notre Dame de Victoire Elementary School; in the Excelsior to Cleveland Elementary; in the Western Addition to Wallenberg High School.
-The classes average 15-20 kids for each of the fall and spring semesters, thus currently serving about 500 kids per year.
+The current program provides classes in the Mission district to Marshall Elementary School, Buena Vista-Horace Mann K-8 school, John O’Connell High and to the outer Mission elementary schools Glen Park, Sunnyside and Fairmount, in the Tenderloin to the Tenderloin Elementary School and Redding Elementary; in Hunter’s Point to Bret Harte and George Washington Carver Elementary Schools, in the Castro to Everett Middle School, in the Portola district to Alta Vista Elementary, in the Merced district to Lowell High School; in North Beach to Yick Wo Elementary and Francisco Middle School, in the Excelsior to Cleveland Elementary and Visitacion Valley Middle School, in the Western Addition to Wallenberg High School, in the Richmond District to Roosevelt Middle School and to UCSF Children’s Hospital in Mission Bay.
+The classes average 15-20 kids for each of the fall and spring semesters, thus currently serving about 500 kids each week for the year.

-Funding for the first year of this program (March 2012-March 2013) was underwritten by the Mechanics' Institute itself with some significant support from several foundations.
-To expand the program in this year 2013-2014 and beyond, additional funding is sought from foundations and corporate sources.
+Funding for this program has been underwritten by the Mechanics' Institute itself with significant support from several foundations.
+To expand the program additional funding is sought from foundations, corporate sources and individual donors.

 Mechanics’ Institute is a member-supported nonprofit Library and Chess Room founded in 1854 to provide educational resources and chess play to the rapidly expanding Gold Rush city.
 Today the Mechanics' chess room is world renowned and has become the oldest continuously operating chess room in the United States.
 Mechanics’ has a prodigious record of developing young chess talent and is uniquely positioned to provide the proven educational benefits of chess to Bay Area youth.